Navigation Path: Home > Resources > What Is the Difference Between User Groups, Meetups, and Professional Organizations?

 Where SDSUG Fits

-The Sonoran Desert Security Users Group (SDSUG) is a practitioner‑focused cybersecurity user group with the continuity and seriousness of a professional organization — but without dues, bureaucracy, or a national parent body.
+Sonoran Desert Security (SDSUG) is a long-standing practitioner‑focused cybersecurity community with the continuity that the continuity, seriousness, and governance of an independent professional institution — but without dues, bureaucracy, or a national parent body.
 It is vendor‑neutral, platform-agnostic, community‑run, and built for long‑term stewardship.

 This guide addresses a gap in the industry: a clear, neutral explanation of how user groups, meetups, and professional organizations differ.
 It is the first documented resource to outline these distinctions.